diva-exchange/i2p/README.md

 If you prefer a _weaker_ configuration you can also use the proxy file proxy-ip2-onion-clearnet.pac and set the "Automatic proxy configuration URL" to "http://localhost:8080/proxy-ip2-onion-clearnet.pac".
 This will only route .i2p and .onion addresses through the docker container.
 Routes to the clearnet won't be affected.

 ### Advanced: Configuration
-The docker container is exposing an http and a socks proxy.
-By default, the container exposes the http proxy on port 4444 and the socks proxy on port 4445.
+The docker container might expose an http and a socks proxy.
+To enable the http and/or socks proxy, set the environment variables ENABLE_HTTPPROXY and/or ENABLE_SOCKSPROXY to 1.
+If enabled, the container exposes the http proxy on port 4444 and the socks proxy on port 4445 by default.
+These ports might be changed by setting the environment variables PORT_HTTPPROXY or PORT_SOCKSPROXY.

 The configuration files for I2P are found within the folder `./conf`, whereas `i2pd.org.conf` contains the main I2P configuration.
 The configuration files for DNS and Tor `./network`: `resolv.conf` is containing nameserver information.
 The Tor configuration file is found within the folder `./network`: `torrc` configures the behaviour of the Tor service.

-The configuration of a container might be influenced with environment variables: ENABLE_TUNNELS, IP_BRIDGE, HAS_SAM, IS_FLOODFILL and BANDWIDTH.
+The configuration of a container might be influenced with environment variables: ENABLE_TUNNELS, IP_BRIDGE, ENABLE_HTTPPROXY, PORT_HTTPPROXY, ENABLE_SOCKSPROXY, PORT_SOCKSPROXY, ENABLE_SAM, PORT_SAM, ENABLE_FLOODFILL and BANDWIDTH.

 Set ENABLE_TUNNELS to 1 to use the tunnels configuration within the container.
 Defaults to 0 and therefore tunnels are disabled by default.

 IP_BRIDGE points by default to the docker host interface.

+Set ENABLE_HTTPPROXY to 1 (true) or 0 (false) to enable the HTTP proxy.
+Defaults to 0.

+Use PORT_HTTPPROXY to define the http proxy port.
+Defaults to 4444.

+Set ENABLE_SOCKSPROXY to 1 (true) or 0 (false) to enable the SOCKS proxy.
+Defaults to 0.

+Use PORT_SOCKSPROXY to define the socks proxy port.
+Defaults to 4445.

-Set HAS_SAM to true or false (default) to enable the SAM bridge.
+Set ENABLE_SAM to 1 (true) or 0 (false) to enable the SAM bridge.
+Defaults to 0.

+Use PORT_SAM to define the SAM bridge port.
+Defaults to 7656.

-Set IS_FLOODFILL to true or false (default) to create a floodfill router.
+Set ENABLE_FLOODFILL to 1 (true) or 0 (false) to create a floodfill router.
+Defaults to 0.

 Set BANDWIDTH to control or limit the bandwidth used by the router.
 Use "L" (32KBs/sec), "O" (256KBs/sec), "P" (2048KBs/sec) or "X" (unlimited).
 By default, the bandwidth is set to "L" for non-floodfill routers and to "X" for floodfill routers.

 Some examples on how to use environment variables:

-`docker run --env ENABLE_TUNNELS=1 -p 127.0.0.1:7070:7070 -p 127.0.0.1:4444:4444 -p 127.0.0.1:4445:4445 -d --name i2pd divax/i2p:latest`
+`docker run --env ENABLE_TUNNELS=1 -p 127.0.0.1:7070:7070 -d --name i2pd divax/i2p:latest`

-`docker run --env HAS_SAM=true IS_FLOODFILL=true -p 127.0.0.1:7070:7070 -p 127.0.0.1:4445:4445 -d --name i2pd divax/i2p:latest`
+`docker run --env ENABLE_SOCKSPROXY=1 --env ENABLE_SAM=1 --env ENABLE_FLOODFILL=1 -p 127.0.0.1:7070:7070 -p 127.0.0.1:4445:4445 -p 127.0.0.1:7656:7656 -d --name i2pd divax/i2p:latest`

 `docker run --env BANDWIDTH=X -p 127.0.0.1:7070:7070 -p 127.0.0.1:4445:4445 -d --name i2pd divax/i2p:latest`

 ### Advanced: Tunnel Configuration
 Tunnels are exposing specific services to the I2P network.
 Like a web server, an application or a blockchain.

 Tunnels might be configured on the host within a folder, like tunnels.conf.d.
 Then this folder gets mounted into the container as a bind mount.
-See `./bin/run.sh` on how to set up such a bind mount.

 Some examples of tunnel configuration files are found within the folder `tunnels.example.conf.d`.
-To use such an example just copy the file from `tunnels.example.conf.d` to `tunnels.conf.d` and run the container with the bind mount or by executing `ENABLE_TUNNELS=1 ./bin/run.sh`.

 ## Build from Source
 Get the source code from the public repository: